krzurb/Urbanowski_Szczepanski_Studnia2D/README.md

 - Purple color represents positive values of ψ(x, y, t) (towards the viewer).
 - Yellow color represents positive values of ψ(x, y, t) (away from the viewer).

-To start the program, choose one of the two options from the dropdown list "States."
+To start the program, choose one of the two options from the dropdown list (pl.
+"Stany").

 * Selecting stationary states unlocks the right panel and locks the bottom panel.
 Changing the values of nx and ny modifies the selected stationary state.
 The evolution of this state is then displayed on the main panel.
 Changes in states are possible during visualization.